abel88-droid/Star-bot/README.md

 ### Utility
 - **Welcome/Leave Messages** — Greets users on join/leave
 - **YouTube Notifier** — Automatically posts new videos from specified channels
-- **Reaction Roles** — Lets users assign roles with reactions

-## Dashboard

-A minimal, frontend-only dashboard that uses the **GitHub API** to directly manage the YouTube feed (`feeds.json`) for auto-posting.
-No backend server required!

 ## Tech Stack